DanielCamel/personal_notes/README.md

-Just the code for my training tasks.
+Just code for fun :3